Abdulrahman-Aljafar/Books-Rating/README.md

 - Search for Book

 Reader:
-- Add Book to (Books I want  to read it ) list
+- Add Book to (Books I want  to read it ) list && Delete it
-- Add Book to (Books I read it ) list
+- Add Book to (Books I read it ) list && Delete it
 - Rate Book after read it

 Author
 - Add New Book